Timothy Shanahan (educator): Career

-Shanahan began his professional career as a primary grade teacher in Holly, MI and Swartz Creek, MI, where he taught third grade, first grade, and remedial reading.
+Shanahan began his professional career as a primary grade teacher in Holly, MI and Swartz Creek, Michigan, where he taught third grade, first grade, and remedial reading.
 While working on his PhD, he served as a Right to Read consultant in Secretary, MD.

 Upon completing his PhD, he became an assistant professor in the reading education program at what was then the University of Illinois at Chicago Circle.
 There he taught undergraduate and graduate level courses in the teaching of reading and did research on reading development and instruction.
-He later was promoted to the Associate Professor and Professor ranks.
+He later was promoted to the associate professor and professor ranks.

 While at the University of Illinois at Chicago (UIC), he founded the UIC Center for Literacy a research and service center serving the city of Chicago.
 He directed that Center from 1991–2013.
 He also was director of UIC's Reading, Writing, and Literacy programs (1989-2001), and was chair of the Department of Curriculum and Instruction (2011-2013).
-In 2009, he was honored as UIC's Researcher of the Year (Social Sciences) and was awarded the Distinguished Professor designation in 2012.
+In 2009, he was honored as UIC's Researcher of the Year (Social Sciences) and was awarded the distinguished professor designation in 2012.

-In 2001–2002, Shanahan took a leave of absence from the university to become Director of Reading for the Chicago Public Schools.
+In 2001–2002, Shanahan took a leave of absence from the university to become director of reading for the Chicago Public Schools.

-Shanahan was elected president of the International Literacy Association (ILA), and served the association in many capacities including as a board member, vice president, president elect and president of the ILA.
-In 2014–2015, he was Visiting Research Professor at Queens University, Belfast, Northern Ireland.
+Shanahan was elected president of the International Literacy Association (ILA), and served the association in many capacities, including as a board member, vice president, president elect and president of the ILA.
+In 2014–2015, he was visiting research professor at Queens University, Belfast, Northern Ireland.